 - 1. Start YaST from the Activities overview and enter the root password. - 2.
 In the category Network Services, click Windows Domain Membership. - 3.
 Select Allow Users to Share Their Directories, then click OK.

 Sharing directories is now enabled on your computer.

-5.4.1.2 Enabling sharing by editing the Samba configuration file sudo vi /etc/samba/smb.conf usershare max shares = 100
+5.4.1.2 Enabling sharing by editing the Samba configuration file

 - 1. Start the Terminal. - 2.
 Open the configuration file /etc/samba/smb.conf as root.
 Use the following command: